usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (b) This paragraph applies to assembly areas where audible communications are integral to the use of the space (e.g., concert and lecture halls, playhouses and movie theaters, meeting rooms, etc.).
 Such assembly areas, if (1) they accommodate at least 50 persons, or if they have audio-amplification systems, and (2) they have fixed seating, shall have a permanently installed assistive listening system complying with 4.33.
 For other assembly areas, a permanently installed assistive listening system, or an adequate number of electrical outlets or other supplementary wiring necessary to support a portable assistive listening system shall be provided.
 The minimum number of receivers to be provided shall be equal to 4 percent of the total number of seats, but in no case less than two.
 Signage complying with applicable provisions of 4.30 shall be installed to notify patrons of the availability of a listening system.

-(20) Where automated teller machines (ATMs) are provided, each ATM shall comply with the requirements of 4.34 except where two or more are provided at a location, then only one must comply. <br/> EXCEPTION: Drive-up-only automated teller machines are not required to comply with 4.27.2, 4.27.3 and 4.34.3.
+(20) Where automated teller machines (ATMs) are provided, each ATM shall comply with the requirements of 4.34 except where two or more are provided at a location, then only one must comply.

+**EXCEPTION:** Drive-up-only automated teller machines are not required to comply with 4.27.2, 4.27.3 and 4.34.3.

 (21) Where dressing and fitting rooms are provided for use by the general public, patients, customers or employees, 5 percent, but never less than one, of dressing rooms for each type of use in each cluster of dressing rooms shall be accessible and shall comply with 4.35.
 Examples of types of dressing rooms are those serving different genders or distinct and different functions as in different treatment or examination facilities.

+(22) Examples of types of dressing rooms are those serving different genders or distinct and different functions as in different treatment or examination facilities.

-**4.1.4 (Reserved)**
+**4.1.4 _(Reserved)_**

 **4.1.5 Accessible Buildings: Additions**